dcamper/terraform-azurerm-hpcc-aks/README.md

 The HPCC Systems cluster this module creates uses ephemeral storage (meaning, the storage will be deleted if the cluster is deleted) unless a predefined storage account is cited.
 See the `storage_account_name` and `storage_account_resource_group_name` options below.

+This repo is a fork of the excellent work performed by Godson Fortil.
+The original can be found at [https://github.com/gfortil/terraform-azurerm-hpcc-aks](https://github.com/gfortil/terraform-azurerm-hpcc-aks).

 ## Requirements

 * This is a Terraform module, so you need to have Terraform installed on your system.
 Instructions for downloading and installing Terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).